SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

 ..
 Third,  the data can be stored anywhere: In-memory data, Local and Disk-based data, and Cloud DBs such as relational databases, NoSQL databases, vector databases etc

-**Retrievel in production**
+**Retrieval in Production**

-So in production, retrieval is often of multiple-stages, from the cheapest to the most expensive and most accurate, from millions of candidates to a few hundreds or even less.
+In real production, retrieval is often of multiple-stages, from the cheapest to the most expensive and most accurate, from millions of candidates to a few hundreds or even less.
 For example, when you want to search for candidates from a pool of profiles stored in realtional db say Postgres, you can search by name simply using keyword, or check if the name equals to the query.
 You also want to search by their profession, which you have already categorized, either by model or human labeling, this makes it a filter search.
 Or if the search query requires more semantic understanding, we will leverage semantic search using embedding models.